 Honorary Doctor of Science and Letters in Ecology and Evolutionary Biology, Fall 2014

 Edward O. Wilson is an American biologist, researcher, theorist, naturalist and author.
 He is considered the founder of sociobiology and the world’s leading authority on ants and the founder of sociobiology.
 After earning his bachelor’s and master’s degrees in biology at the University of Alabama, Wilson came to UT to study with ant taxonomist Arthur Cole.
 While at UT, Cole and other faculty members saw his potential and assisted him in transferring to Harvard where he earned his doctorate in 1955.
 Wilson began teaching at Harvard the following year and spent the next forty years on the faculty there.
 He was the Joseph Pellegrino University Research Professor in Entomology at Harvard and also served as curator in entomology at Harvard’s Museum of Comparative Zoology.
 At Harvard, he mentored then-graduate student Dan Simberloff, now UT’s Hunger-Gore Distinguished Professor of Environmental Studies and one of the world’s leading authorities on invasive species.
 Wilson and Simberloff are both members of the National Academy of Sciences; Wilson was elected in 1969, and Simberloff was elected in 2012.

 Honorary Doctor of Humane Letters from the College of Communication and Information, Spring 2015

 Marian Wright Edelman is a lifelong advocate for disadvantaged people, particularly children.
 In 1973, she founded the Children’s Defense Fund, which has become an international voice for children on issues of foster care, adoption, child care, and support and services for children who are disabled, homeless, abused, or neglected.
 The Children’s Defense Fund’s Leave No Child Behind movement is headquartered on the 157-acre Alex Haley Farm in Clinton, Tennessee.
-The first African-American woman admitted to the Mississippi bar, Edelman directed the NAACP Legal Defense and Educational Fund office in Jackson, Mississippi, and served as counsel for the Poor People’s Campaign that Martin Luther King Jr. began organizing before his death.
+The first African-American woman admitted to the Mississippi bar, Edelman directed the NAACP Legal Defense and Educational Fund office in Jackson, Mississippi, and served as counsel for the Poor People’s Campaign that Martin Luther King Jr. began organizing.
 She directed the Center for Law and Education at Harvard University for two years.
 Edelman’s many awards include the Presidential Medal of Freedom, which is the nation’s highest civilian award, and the Robert F. Kennedy Lifetime Achievement Award.